Vincepradas/ecommerce-web-backend-api/README.md

 # E-commerce API

-An API for an e-commerce platform built with Node.js, Express, MongoDB, and GCash payment integration.
+An API for an e-commerce platform I built with Node.js, Express, MongoDB, and GCash payment integration for my mom's small business.

 ## Table of Contents
 - [Features](#features)